Salt Lake, Hawaii

-Salt Lake is a neighborhood of Honolulu, Hawaii on the island of O‘ahu.
-The area is also known as Āliamanu after a nearby crater, although Salt Lake itself is in a crater called Ālia pa‘akai — meaning "salt pond" in the Hawaiian language.
+Salt Lake, also known as Āliamanu after a nearby crater, or Āliapa‘akai ("salt shallow" in Hawaiian), is a neighborhood of Honolulu, Hawaii on the island of O‘ahu.
 The Salt Lake community was developed in the 1960s during a construction boom, providing residents with an expansive view of downtown Honolulu and the sugarcane plantations of the central plain of O‘ahu.
 It is a community of high-rise condominiums, mid-rise town-dwellings, and houses snaking around the remnants of a now freshwater lake.

 The U.S. Postal Code for Salt Lake is 96818.
 Salt Lake is a part of the 15th District of the Hawaii Senate, currently represented by State Senator Glenn Wakai and the 32nd District of the Hawaii House of Representatives, currently represented by Linda Ichiyama.
 It is also a part of Council District VII of the City and County of Honolulu, currently represented by Radiant Cordero.

 Geography and history

 The Salt Lake community is built in the larger and easternmost of three overlapping, low profile, tuff cones or volcanic craters: Makalapa, Āliamanu and Āliapa‘akai.
 A lake, at one time 1.5 km across (20 ha) but very shallow, formed in the bowl of Āliapa‘akai fed by freshwater springs or possibly seawater seepages (Alexander, 1926 in Maciolek, 1982).
 Because the lake had no outlet, water loss was largely by evaporation, concentrating salts.
+The lake was regularly so salty that salt deposits formed around the shore, hence the name "Āliapa‘akai" from ālia paʻa kai or "sea encrusting shallows".
+Natives extracted these deposits to their advantage for personal consumption, and later for trade to Euro-American fur traders who procured the salt as a needed item in preserving their sea otter pelts.

-Up until 1910, the lake was regularly so salty that salt deposits formed around the shore.
-In that year, an artesian well was dug to bring the water level higher (and salt content lower) for use as a mullet fish pond; a tunnel, dug through the southeast rim of the crater, controlled the water level and provided an outlet (Macdonald, Abbott, and Peterson.
+In 1910, an artesian well was dug to bring the water level higher (and salt content lower) for use as a mullet fish pond; a tunnel, dug through the southeast rim of the crater, controlled the water level and provided an outlet (Macdonald, Abbott, and Peterson.
 1983).
 This act, and later construction of a larger drainage outlet, eventually removed the salt from Salt Lake.

 An ahupuaʻa in ancient Hawaii was a land division that stretched from a mountain to the sea.
 The area called Moanalua eventually became the property of the estate of Samuel M. Damon.
 Before him, it belonged to the House of Kamehameha.
 Damon was involved with the Provisional Government of Hawaii that took power after the overthrow of the Kingdom of Hawaii and abdication of Queen Liliʻuokalani.
 Damon later became one of the first trustees of the Kamehameha Schools with his business partner philanthropist Charles Reed Bishop.
 The Damon estate sold some of the land to commercial and residential developers in 1956.
 After statehood, Governor of Hawaii John A. Burns promoted the development as a modernization project.